Syllabus

 Intensive winter school combining theoretical courses and hands-on training in a selected topic in multidisciplinary science.
 This course will take full advantage of the research and academic facilities at the centres.
 The topic and location(s) will rotate each year.

-The topic for 2020/21 will be Microscopy & Imaging Science, covering the following five topics:
+The Microscopy & Imaging Science Winter School 2023-2024, will cover the following five topics:

 - Optical microscopy